ed-barberis/fso_cco_lab_guide/content/20_Hands_On_Deployment/22_generate_config_files/_index.md

 ## Configure Kubernetes and Application Performance Monitoring

 The initial step in configuring Kubernetes and application monitoring involves creating credentials and generating a series of Helm charts.
 These charts are essential for deploying the components needed for cluster monitoring.
-The Cloud Native Application Observability (CNAO) platform offers a guided, step-by-step methodology to walk you through the entire procedure.
+The Cisco Cloud Observability (CCO) platform offers a guided, step-by-step methodology to walk you through the entire procedure.

-<span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; Use a new browser tab to access the CNAO tenant using the **CNAO Tenant URL** and log in with the provided credentials.
+<span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; Use a new browser tab to access the CCO tenant using the **CCO Tenant URL** and log in with the provided credentials.

 After you log in, you'll arrive at the **Observe** page, which serves as the launching pad for the monitoring tasks you will perform later.